Get FREE Drills to Improve Driver Distance & Consistency

 Then step just an inch or so to the left with the lead foot (right-handed golfers) and take a bigger step with the trail foot until you are comfortable.

 In addition, if you can stay in this position, you’ll have an easier time squaring the clubface and maximizing total distance.
+The common tendency for golfers is to throw their upper body at the golf ball and lose the position of staying behind.

 Once you have your ball position correct and the head and spine angle in place, it’s time to work on the hip and shoulder angle.
-Always ensure your setup is correct to begin with; it will help you get the hips and shoulders into the correct position more easily.

-As far as the shoulders are concerned, you may also notice them being slightly open.
-However, the shoulders won’t open as much as the hips.
-You’ll see them closer to 5 degrees or 10 degrees open.
+As far as the shoulders are concerned, you may also notice them being slightly open, though not as much as the hips.
+The trail shoulder should be just slightly lower than the lead shoulder to get that upward strike.

 Without wearing the HackMotion on your wrist, it can be difficult to tell exactly what your hands are doing at impact.
+At impact, the hands should be slightly ahead of the clubhead, making sure that the lead wrist is flat.

 Even though we are not working on a descending blow with the driver, it’s still important that the hands are just slightly ahead of the clubhead.